-Fun: function over which to fold valuesMapOrIterator: the map or map iterator over which to fold returns: the result of folding over all elements of the supplied map.
+Fun: function over which to fold valuesInit: the initial value of the fold accumulatorMapOrIterator: the map or map iterator over which to fold returns: the result of folding over all elements of the supplied map.

 Fold over the entries in a map.